 Before configuring the totalizers and inventories, ensure that the process variables you plan to track are available on the transmitter.
-You may need to configure an application.

 - 1. Select the totalizer or inventory that you want to configure. - 2.
 Set Totalizer Source or Inventory Source to the process variable that the totalizer or inventory will track.